Undergraduate study - 2024 entry

 What do you do on a field trip?

 Our hands-on approach to learning helps build your confidence and practical experience.
-It also gives you valuable field skills prized by employers.
+It also gives you field skills valued by employers.

-• Your training leads to the opportunity to conduct your independent research project.
+Your training leads to the opportunity to conduct an independent research project.
 An experienced academic will supervise and support you through your work.

-• Field experiences help deepen your sense of community within your cohort.
-You will engage in a dynamic learning experience through peer learning where knowledge, ideas, and discoveries thrive.
+Field experiences help create a sense of community in your cohort.
+You will take part in a dynamic learning experience through peer learning where knowledge, ideas, and discoveries thrive.

-• Working on multidisciplinary problems with your peers prepares you for life after university.
-Teamwork and collaborative solutions are crucial to solving the environmental challenges we face.
+Working on multidisciplinary problems with your peers prepares you for life after university.
+Teamwork and collaborative solutions are important for solving the environmental challenges we face.

 By using field equipment, you can: